anvaka/pm/about/README.md

 ## Navigating in the space

-The primary focus of these visualization is exploratory discovery.
+The primary focus of these visualizations is exploratory discovery.
 It works best on large monitor, but also works on mobile devices.
 Use `one finger touch` to fly forward, `two fingers touch` to fly backward.
 Rotate your device to look around.
 Click on the image below to see a video demo: